DataSeer/snapshot-api/README.md

 npm run manage-users remove user123
 ```

+Rate limits are specified as a JSON object with `max` (maximum number of requests) and `windowMs` (time window in milliseconds) properties.
+If not specified when adding a user, it defaults to 100 requests per 15-minute window.

 ### Permissions Management

 The API includes a route-specific permissions system managed through a dedicated script: